SueMottet/World_Weather_Analysis/README.md

 ![Weather Database DF image](/Weather_Database/Weather_Database_DF.png)

 2. Export the results to a .csv file.
- * The .csv files is save in this repository in the Weather_Database Folder as WeatherPy_database.csv
+ * The .csv file is saved in this repository in the Weather_Database Folder as WeatherPy_database.csv

-## Analysis Results for Vacation Analysis & Visualization
+## Analysis Results for Vacation Destinations Analysis & Visualization
-1. Input statements were used to receive customer weather preferences by prompting for the preferred minimum and maximum temperatures, then the analysis used those preferences to identify potential travel destinations and nearby hotels.
+1. Input statements were used to receive customer temperature preferences by prompting for the preferred minimum and maximum temperatures, then the analysis used those preferences to identify potential travel destinations and nearby hotels.

 A sample of these result is shown here:

 ![Vacation_Search DF image](/Vacation_Search/Vacation_Search_DF.png)

 2. Export the vacation DataFrame of the preferred temperature range locations and nearby hotels to a .csv file
-   * The .csv files is save in this repository in the Vacation Search Folder as WeatherPy_vacation.csv
+   * The .csv file is saved in this repository in the Vacation_Search Folder as WeatherPy_vacation.csv

-2. Show those vacation destinations on a marker layer map with pop-up markers for cities.
+3. Show those vacation destinations on a marker layer map with pop-up markers for cities.
 The pop up markers include the following information:
  * Hotel name
  * City
  * Country
  * Maximum temperature
  * Current weather description
-3. Marker layer map image is saved

 ![Vacation_Search map image](/Vacation_Search/WeatherPy_vacation_map.png)

+4. Marker layer map image is saved
+* The vacation destinations map image is saved in this repository in the Vacation_Search Folder as WeatherPy_vacation_map.png

 ## Weather, Vacation, and Itinerary Visualization Summary and Proposed Recommendations
 1. ...
 2.